top of page

 It also happens to be really convenient (presumably why it was built!!) for creating a 'loop' itinerary around Drumheller, making it easy to access nearby attractions like Orkney Viewpoint and Horsethief Canyon.
 Plus, it’s free to use and usually only requires a short wait.

 Whenever we visit Drumheller, we always make sure to stop by Horsethief Canyon, which is just a short drive to the north end of town.
-In my opinion it has some of the most stunning views in the Badlands and is even more impressive than Horseshoe canyon.

 Hiking in Horsethief Canyon